manopriyam/CS250_ASMT1_VBA/SyntaxAnalyzer/README.md

     ```
     If performance = 1 Then Bonus = salary * 0.1
     ```
-    - For Loop : always has identifier specified after 'Next' Keyword Assumed Syntax -
+    - For Loop : always has identifier specified after 'Next' Keyword <br>
+    Assumed Syntax -
     ```
     For i = 1 To 5 Step 5